-The test results for correctness indicate that the valence task is much harder for the models, compare Figure 4.
-For arousal and dominance, a model passes on average 68% and 63% of the Correctness Regression tests, for valence the average is only 8%.
+The test results for correctness indicate that the valence task is much harder for the models (see Figure 2).
+For arousal and dominance, a model passes on average 66% and 61% of the Correctness Regression tests, for valence the average is only 13%.